stav/kingbot/README.md

 ### Configuration

+Edit the file `.config/exchange.example.yaml` with your real information and save it as `.config/exchange.yaml`.

-Edit the file `.config/local.example.yaml` with your real information and save it as `.config/local.yaml`.
+Edit the file `.config/telegram.example.yaml` with your real information and save it as `.config/telegram.yaml`.

 ## Usage